flexflow/FlexFlow/.github/README.md

 * `-ll:gpu`: number of GPU processors to use on each node for serving an LLM (default: 0)
 * `-ll:fsize`: size of device memory on each GPU in MB
 * `-ll:zsize`: size of zero-copy memory (pinned DRAM with direct GPU access) in MB.
 SpecInfer keeps a replica of the LLM parameters on zero-copy memory, and therefore requires that the zero-copy memory is sufficient for storing the LLM parameters.
+* `-llm-model`: the LLM model type as a case-insensitive string (e.g. "opt" or "llama")
 * `-llm-weight`: path to the folder that stores the LLM weights
+* `-llm-config`: path to the json file that stores the LLM model configs
+* `-ssm-model`: the LLM model type as a case-insensitive string (e.g. "opt" or "llama").
+You can use multiple `-ssm-model`s in the command line to launch multiple SSMs.
 * `-ssm-weight`: path to the folder that stores the small speculative models' weights.
-You can use multiple `-ssm-weight`s in the command line to launch multiple SSMs.
+The number of `-ssm-weight`s must match the number of `-ssm-model`s and `-ssm-config`s.
+* `-ssm-config`: path to the json file that stores the SSM model configs.
+The number of `-ssm-config`s must match the number of `-ssm-model`s and `-ssm-weight`s.
 * `-tokenizer`: path to the tokenizer file (see [Tokenizers](#tokenizers) for preparing a tokenizer for SpecInfer).
 * `-prompt`: (optional) path to the prompt file.
 SpecInfer expects a json format file for prompts, all of which will be served by SpecInfer.
 In addition, users can also use the following API for registering requests: